Quantum Theory as Symmetry Broken by Vitality

+In this essay, my conceit will be that there are Laws of Quantum Mechanics, analogous to the Laws of Thermodynamics and to Einstein's postulates for special relativity.
+I will try to develop the thesis that \emph{quantum physics is the simplest possible theory of probability for a world where there are no intrinsic hidden variables.} Of course, giving meaning to a claim like that requires getting precise about terms like \emph{simplest.} This claim can indeed be made precise enough to be mathematical.
+While we cannot prove it, we can reduce it reasonably well to a few well-posed conjectures.

-In this essay, I will attempt to explain why particular statements ought to be true, not necessarily proving them yet in all detail.
+I will attempt to explain why particular statements ought to be true, not necessarily proving them yet in all detail.
 My goal is to lay out my motivations and heuristics, rather than to make a closed book of definitions and lemmas and corollaries.
 My approach will be grounded in previous QBist and QBist-adjacent writing on the reconstruction of quantum theory.
-Chiefly, this means our paper ``Introducing the Qplex''~\cite{Appleby:2017}, and a line of thinking that had been confined to an appendix therein.
-My conceit is that there are Laws of Quantum Mechanics, analogous to the Laws of Thermodynamics and to Einstein's postulates for special relativity.

-\begin{enumerate} \item Two states of expectation are equivalent for an arbitrary measurement when they are equivalent for the reference measurement. \item Certainty is achievable, and it defines the boundary of state space.
+Chiefly, this means our paper ``Introducing the Qplex''~\cite{Appleby:2017}, and a line of thinking that had been confined to an appendix therein. \begin{enumerate} \item Two states of expectation are equivalent for an arbitrary measurement when they are equivalent for the reference measurement. \item Certainty is achievable, and it defines the boundary of state space.
 In particular, the states most closely associated with the reference measurement each imply certainty for some experiment. \item Yet certainty is \emph{not} about hidden variables:\ \emph{Unperformed experiments have no results.} \item As in classical probability, states in the interior of the state space can be reversibly mapped to one another. \end{enumerate}